msimonides/nomeattoday-web/privacy-policy.md

 The policy may be modified at any time to reflect changes in the app.
 Any changes will be posted to this page.

-This policy was last modified on September 19, 2021.
+This policy was last modified on April 12, 2022.

 ## Contact

-You can contact the author at info@nomeattoday.app
+You can contact the author at info@nomeato.app